clayvaldez/Cyclistic-Bike-Share-Case-Study-Project/README.md

 ## Data Source
 I will be using the historical data from 2020 Q1 that will cover from January to March of 2020.
-I will be using excel to do a base cleaning and will be using BigQuery(SQL) for all the data exploration
+I will be using excel to do a base cleaning and will be using BigQuery(SQL) for all the data exploration.

+## Project Roadmap
+* Remove duplicates/Remove null cells in excel.
+* Create a ride_length and day_of_week column in excel to help find out how long a ride was and what day was it.
+* Move everything to BigQuery SQL for more data exploration.
+* Create data visualization/charts to help read through the data.
+* Create recommendations to help answer the questions/problem and grow the business.

+## Conclusion